mwiater/golangdocker/README.md

 Or, for convenience, run: `bash docker_run.sh '{your-docker-hub-account-username}/{your-docker-hub-image-name}{:optional-version}'`.

-You should see teh default Fiber message, e.g.:
+You should see the default Fiber message, e.g.:

 ```
  ┌───────────────────────────────────────────────────┐